osbuild/image-builder/HACKING.md

 To work on bootc-image-builder one needs a working Go environment.
 See [go.mod](go.mod).

-To run the testsuite install the test dependencies as outlined in the [github action](./.github/workflows/go.yml) under "Install test dependencies".
+To run the test suite install the test dependencies as outlined in the [github action](./.github/workflows/go.yml) under "Install test dependencies".